IDMNYU/audiolab/docs/synths.md

 #### Dual Processor

+The **Dual Processor** is a first-generation Tcherepnin design that has survived, more-or-less unchanged, as a standard module in the Serge repertoire (on our Random\*Source system, it's called the **Control Voltage Processor**).
+It functions as a mixer / scalar for control voltages.
+The module is split into two halves, with up to three sources in each half that can be scaled independently, with an overall scalar for each half.

 <img src = "./img/serge7375_1_5.png" width="30%" title="Dual Processor" alt="Dual Processor">

+1. Output of the control voltage processor (DC OUTPUT)
+2. Overall scaling knob or the output voltage
+3. First CV input (DC INPUT)
+4. Scalar knob for *3*
+5. Second CV input (DC INPUT)
+6. Scalar knob for *5*
+7. Third CV input (DC INPUT)
+8. Scalar knob for *7*

+*Notes:*
+- the Dual Processor will also mix bipolar (AC) sources, similar to an audio mixer.
+- A static DC signal can be used to "bias" an AC source.

 #### Ring Modulator

+The original Serge **Ring Modulator** allowed for the multiplication of bipolar and unipolar signals to create a variety of effects.
+A control knob controls the strength of the effect.

 <img src = "./img/serge7375_1_6.png" width="10%" title="Ring" alt="Ring">

+1. Output of Ring Modulator (AC OUTPUT)
+2. Bipolar Y (Modulator) source (AC INPUT)
+3. Unipolar Y (Modulator) source (DC INPUT)
+4. Bipolar X (Carrier) source (AC INPUT)
+5. Unipolar X (Carrier) source (DC INPUT)
+6. Effect control knob - fades from X input only to XY (fully modulated)

+*Notes:*
+- two bipolar input signals at will cause [**ring modulation**](https://en.wikipedia.org/wiki/Ring_modulation), with the result being the sum and difference of the two input spectra.
+- a bipolar input signal in one input and a unipolar input signal in the other wll cause [**amplitude modulation**](https://en.wikipedia.org/wiki/Amplitude_modulation), which retains the carrier (bipolar) spectrum as well as the sidebands.
+- if an audio-rate bipolar signal is used as the X signal (*4*), an envelop signal at the unipolar U input (*3*) will cause the module to function as a [**VCA**](https://en.wikipedia.org/wiki/Variable-gain_amplifier).
+- if both input signals are unipolar, the Ring Modulator will multiply the signals, allowing, for example, two envelope generators running at different frequencies to create a signal made up of their interference patterns.
+- the bipolar inputs (*2* and *4*) are *AC-coupled* and will filter out slow-moving (<20Hz) signals.
+The unipolar inputs (*3* and *5*) will work with any frequency but will perform [full-wave rectification](https://en.wikipedia.org/wiki/Rectifier#Full-wave_rectification) on AC signals, flipping them positive.

 #### Gate